tryolabs/aws-workshop/workshop/serverless/01-serverless.md

 3. In the AWS console, go to **Lambda** under **Computing**
 4. Go to **Functions** at the left.
 5. Look for you brand new lambda function (serverless-aws-workshop-dev-lambda_handler) and click on it.
-6. In the **Designer** section you will have a diagram with your lambda function, at the left you have the triggers (in this case API Gateway) and at the right the AWS services the function need access to.
+6. In the **Designer** section you will have a diagram with your lambda function, at the left you have the triggers (in this case API Gateway) and at the right the AWS services the function needs access to.
-Clicking on wichever of this you will have more details below.
+Clicking on whichever of this you will have more details below.
 Take some time exploring this.
 7. Finally you could test your lambda function from the console with the button `test` at the top right.

 Maybe you haven't access to your RDS because previously in the workshop you created a VPC where you put the DB.
 Your lambda function are outside the VPC and your DB haven't public access (from outside of your VPC).
 One solution could be having your lambda inside your VPC but this has some drawbacks related to the long warming time required by the lambda function to be ready to run on each call.
 For this workshop we will put our RDS in the default VPC and subnets accessible from outside and then will give public access to de DB.
 Be careful and don't do that in a production environment!
 There is other ways to workaround this.